hornbill/goAPIScheduler/README.md

 ..* 'Parameter' - The name of the parameter
 ..* 'Content' - the string that should be written within the Parameter node.

-For API parameters in Hornbill that require a Date/Time string value, rather than a hard-coding this date/time within the configuration, you can specify an expression to write a date/time string whose value is the number of minutes/hours/days/months/years AFTER the current date/time.
-This can be particularly useful when scheduling the raising of tasks within Hornbill, and you need to specify a targeted date of completion for the task.
+For API parameters in Hornbill that require a Date/Time string value, rather than a hard-coding this date/time within the configuration, you can specify an expression to write a date/time string whose value is the number of minutes/hours/days/months/years AFTER the date/time that the scheduled event is ran.
+This can be particularly useful when scheduling the raising of tasks within Hornbill, and you need to specify a targeted time of completion for the task.

 The expression should be written in this format: